-The game design minor is intended for students outside of technical computing majors who wants to explore the process and principles of game design and the associated theories of interactive media.
-The minor provides an introductory experience to media-centric software development that enables students to prototype and test their designs.
+The game design minor is intended for students outside of technical computing majors who want to explore the process and principles of game design and the associated theories of interactive media.
+The minor provides an introductory experience to media-centric software development that enables students to prototype and test their own designs.

 Notes about this minor:

-This minor is closed to students majoring in computer engineering, computer science, computing and information technologies, computing security, game design and development, human-centered computing, new media interactive development, software engineering, or web and mobile computing.
+This minor is closed to students majoring in computer engineering, computer science, computing and information technologies, computing security, game design and development, human-centered computing, new media interactive development, software engineering, and web and mobile computing.